Cephlin/PokeBattle/README.md

 Please note that these instructions are designed for unix users.
 I really cannot be arsed to document the Windows experience...
 I may however in the future if requested add in some documentation I made for Windows users

-To install PokeBattle you must ensure you have python v2.7+ and less than v3.0
+To install PokeBattle you must ensure you have python v2.7 installed, git installed and virtualenv installed then run the following:

     git clone